AtlanticGreek/AdvancedKits/README.md

 If you run this plugin in folder format, you will have to use DEVirion and manually install FormAPI, or disable 'show-form-no-args' in the config.yml

 **Permissions:**
-If 'permissions-mode' in the config.yml is true: with the permission advancedkits.kitname, a player will be able to get the kit named "kitname".
+If 'permissions-mode' in the config.yml is true: with the permission advancedkits.kitName, a player will be able to get the kit named "kitName".
-Note: in the permission, the kit name HAS to be ALL in lowercase letters.
+Note: in the permission, the kit name is case-sensitive.
-If 'permissions-mode' in the config.yml is false, you can specify in the kits.yml which users (and in which worlds) can get a kit. (see kit settings)
+If 'permissions-mode' in the config.yml is false, you can specify in the kits.yml which users can get a kit. (see kit settings)
+Note: specified worlds will apply regardless of permissions-mode's value

 **Kit Settings:**